-In the late 1880’s, John and Mary Elitch were running the Elitch Palace Dining Room, in the 1500-block of Arapahoe Street in downtown Denver (now the location of the Federal Reserve Bank), and they decided to purchased a farm in the neighboring town of Highlands to grow fruits and vegetables.
+John and Mary Elitch were running the Elitch Palace Dining Room, in the 1500-block of Arapahoe Street in downtown Denver (now the location of the Federal Reserve Bank), and they decided to purchased a farm in the neighboring town of Highlands to grow fruits and vegetables.
 When they sold the Palace Dining Room in 1888, they decided to turn their farm into a destination for family entertainment.
 On May 1, 1890, they opened the Elitch’s Zoological Gardens.

 The first year of their new Gardens was a huge success and residents of Denver and the surrounding area visited throughout the summer.
 While they had built the start of a theatre, it was not enclosed, and didn’t even have chairs on opening day, so they looked to the following summer to kick-off their new Theatre.

-However, during the winter of 1890-1891, while the theatre was being completed in Colorado, John Elitch went traveling with his minstrel troupe, and while in San Francisco, he became ill and eventually died on March 10,1891.
+While the theatre was being completed in Colorado, John Elitch went traveling with his minstrel troupe, and while in San Francisco, he became ill and eventually died on March 10,1891.
 At just 34-years old, Mary was left a widow with the enormous task of managing the Zoological Gardens, plus the new theatre, all by herself.

 As a result of these unfortunate circumstances, Mary Elitch has an incredible history as the first female zookeeper, the first woman to run a botanic gardens, and one of the first woman to own a theatre in the United States.
 Mary created a school of drama, dance, and art.
 She provided a special place where children could explore their talents in acting, enroll in ballet and ballroom lessons and learn to paint.